ossu/computer-science/FAQ.md

 OSSU focuses on finding the best courses to learn computer science topics, and isn’t focused on finding language specific courses.
 If you are looking to learn a particular language or framework there are two great resources to check.
 1. [Hackr.io](https://hackr.io/) allows users to submit and upvote learning resources for topics such as Python or the Java Spring Framework.
 2. Most languages have a community on reddit.
 When you find the community’s page, check to see if there is a wiki or sidebar with resources.
 For example, see [/r/python](https://old.reddit.com/r/Python).
 Note that the sidebar content can be different depending on whether you use www.reddit.com or old.reddit.com.
+3. [Scaler Topics](https://www.scaler.com/topics/) gives free tutorials to Understand how programming works.
+Learn Python, Java, Data Structure, C/C++ and other popular programming languages with easy to follow tutorials and example programs.

 ### Why is the Firebase OSSU app different or broken?